drewlakee/dizzy-brawl-meta-server/README.md

 Project has bash-scripts for endpoints stress testing:

-- Requests Per Second
+- Requests Per Second;

-- Request Duration
+- Request Duration.

-How to run it:
+How to execute it:

-Prepare your environment before scripts execution.
+Prepare your environment before execution.

-1. By your terminal open directory with scripts
+1. Open directory with scripts by your terminal (or smth)

 ```
 cd bash/test/stress
 ```

-2. Run stress test
+2. Execute entry script with output stream
 ```
 ./endpoints_stress_test.sh >> output.txt
 ```

-3. Wait for the process to finish and check
+3. After execution will be finished open the file

 ### Deployment